gnieboer/tsp-redesign/pages/calculators/tsp-payment-and-annuity-calculator/index.md

 panel-names:
 ---

-This version is still under development.
+This version is under development.

 Please use the existing [TSP Payment and Annuity Calculator](https://www.tsp.gov/PlanningTools/Calculators/retirementCalculator.html){:target="\_blank"} on tsp.gov.